kodebae/VI-VIM-cheat_sheet/README.md

 # 💻 VI-VIM-cheat_sheet

-- This document is intended to be a VI / VIM Cheat Sheet, or refrence material.
+- This document is intended to be a VI / VIM Cheat Sheet, or reference material.
 This is a beginners guide to getting started quickly with VI/Vim.
 This collection includes; VI/Vim key bindings, settings, and use cases.
 The guide also provides a quick overview of the "text editor" and brief overall history of where it came from.

 ### Intro
 VI (pronounced "vee-eye") and Vim (short for "Vi IMproved") are text editors commonly used in Unix and Unix-like systems.
 They are known for their powerful editing capabilities and are particularly popular among programmers, system administrators, and power users.